jukent/koru-jekyll/README.md

 ## Jekyll Development

+1. If you haven't already, [set up a Github Access Token](https://docs.github.com/en/packages/learn-github-packages/introduction-to-github-packages#authenticating-to-github-packages) to publish, install, and delete packages.
+2. Create a .env file and add `AUTH_TOKEN=your-token-here`
-Run `docker-compose up --build` to run jekyll in a container.
+3. Run `docker-compose up --build` to run jekyll in a container.

 ## New Release for downstream sites